Holy Paladin Healing Rotation, Cooldowns, and Abilities — 12.0.5

 Avenging Wrath Icon Avenging Wrath Aura Mastery Icon Aura Mastery Avenging Crusader Icon Avenging Crusader Divine Toll Icon Divine Toll/Holy Prism Icon Holy Prism

-Avenging Wrath Icon Avenging Wrath
+Avenging Wrath

 Avenging Wrath Icon Avenging Wrath is our main cooldown.
 This ability has a 2-minute cooldown by default and increases your damage, healing, and critical strike.
 You will want to use this cooldown as often as possible while ideally lining it up with longer duration damage windows due to it lasting 30 seconds by default.
 When active, you will want to follow your standard rotation, you will just be doing more healing!

-Aura Mastery Icon Aura Mastery
+Aura Mastery

 Aura Mastery Icon Aura Mastery will only be used on Devotion Aura Icon Devotion Aura, meaning that you should have Devotion Aura selected from your Aura bar before using (you should always keep it on by default).
 When pressed, you will provide all allies with a 12% damage reduction.
 In a raid setting, this cooldown is likely to be assigned to a heavy-hitting mechanic by whoever is responsible for organizing your healing cooldowns.
 When you are on your own, you should prioritize using this ability anytime your party is likely to be in danger, ideally right before large damage happens.

-Avenging Crusader Icon Avenging Crusader
+Avenging Crusader

 Avenging Crusader Icon Avenging Crusader replaces Avenging Wrath Icon Avenging Wrath and grants different bonuses as well as having a much shorter cooldown.
 When cast, this ability will transform into Crusader Strike Icon Crusader Strike for the duration.
 While active, your Judgment Icon Judgment and Crusader Strike Icon Crusader Strike abilities will now heal nearby allies when they deal damage.
 This means that your rotation will change slightly and you will be wanting to press as much Judgment Icon Judgment and Crusader Strike Icon Crusader Strike as possible when the cooldown is active, while still prioritizing spending Holy Power when you are near capping.

-Divine Toll Icon Divine Toll/Holy Prism Icon Holy Prism
+Divine Toll/Holy Prism

-Divine Toll Icon Divine Toll and Holy Prism Icon Holy Prism share a choice node in The War Within.
+Divine Toll Icon Divine Toll and Holy Prism Icon Holy Prism share a choice node in Midnight.
 When playing Lightsmith, you will have these replaces by Sacred Weapon Icon Holy Armaments.
 Regardless of your ability choice, these are short-cooldowns which you will want to make frequent use of.
 When playing Herald of the Sun, pressing these abilities is what gives you access to Dawnlight Icon Dawnlight, making them incredibly important.

 Divine Toll Icon Divine Toll casts 5 Holy Shock Icon Holy Shocks when pressed.
 The important part of this cooldown is in who you are targetting when you use it.
 If you are targetting an enemy, then it will prioritize casting the 5 Holy Shocks on enemies.
 If there aren't enough enemies then it will cast the remaining number of Holy Shocks on allies.
 This means that when your goal is to do healing, you need to make sure that you are casting the ability at an ally, otherwise you will be wasting a ton of healing.
 As previously mentioned, your goal should be to cast this ability as much as possible when playing Herald of the Sun to proc Dawnlight Icon Dawnlight.